Bhaskar-kumar-arya/AI-powered-Whatsapp-assistant/whatsapp-ai-assistant-ui react/CURRENT_APP_STATE.md

 - Modified [`src/renderer/components/Pane3_AIPanel.tsx`](src/renderer/components/Pane3_AIPanel.tsx) to:
     - Integrate the `Tabs` component.
     - Conditionally render `CoPilotView`, `SummaryView`, `TasksView`, `DraftsView`, and `FunctionsView` based on the active tab.
-- Updated [`src/renderer/App.css`](src/renderer/App.css) with styles for the `Tabs` component and all Pane 3 view components, including fixes for text visibility.
+- Updated [`src/renderer/App.css`](src/renderer/App.css) with styles for the `Tabs` component and all Pane 3 view components, applying WhatsApp's visual language and dark mode theming, including fixes for text visibility.

 ### `src/renderer/App.tsx`
 - The main application component now imports and renders `MainLayout` which in turn renders the three pane components.
+- Configured `src/renderer/App.tsx` to default to dark mode and removed the theme toggle button.

 ## Next Steps
-The application now has a foundational structure and a basic three-pane UI layout, with Pane 1, Pane 2, and Pane 3 fully implemented with placeholder content.
+The application now has a foundational structure and a basic three-pane UI layout, with Pane 1, Pane 2, and Pane 3 fully implemented with placeholder content, and a consistent WhatsApp visual language applied across light and dark themes.
 Further development will involve implementing the core functionalities outlined in the `whatsapp_ai_assistant_roadmap.md` and `UIplan.md`.